AshCaiH/cn_w8_sequelize/README.md

 This will delete any books written by the author with an ID of 4.

 #### `DELETE localhost:0000/xxx/deleteAll`
-Delete all items of the type given.
+Deletes all items of the type given.

 eg `DELETE localhost:0000/genres/deleteAll` will delete all genres stored on the database.